Make use of leftover ingredients from your St. Patrick’s Day feast to a make pot of this soul-warming Corned Beef and Cabbage Soup.

 Instructions

-- Add the oil and butter to a large Dutch oven or soup pot and place over MEDIUM-HIGH heat.
+- Add the oil and butter to a large Dutch oven or soup pot and place it over MEDIUM-HIGH heat.
 When the butter has melted, add the carrots, onion, and celery and cook, stirring occasionally, for 6 to 8 minutes or until the vegetables are fork tender.
-Add parsley, garlic, caraway seeds, salt, and pepper and cook for a minute or two until fragrant.
-Add broth, corned beef, cabbage, potatoes, and bay leaves.
+Add the parsley, garlic, caraway seeds, salt, and pepper and cook for a minute or two until fragrant.
+Add the broth, corned beef, cabbage, potatoes, and bay leaves.

 - Increase the heat under the Dutch oven to HIGH and bring to a boil.
 Reduce heat to MEDIUM-LOW, cover, and simmer for 30 minutes or until carrots and potatoes are tender.